fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-II.md

 - Wikipedia - www.wikipedia.com

 ### Hash Tables
-    Hash Table: Implements a type of array that can map keys to values.
-It uses a hash function to compute an index, into an array of slots, from which the desired value can be found.
+    Hash Table: A hash table is a data structure that is used to store keys/value pairs.
-Many applications require a dictionary like data structure which supports only the dictionary operations INSERT, SEARCH, and DELETE.
-Creating a specisific data structure for these kind of operations can speed up the algorithms a lot.
+A hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+A hash table generalizes the idea of an simple array in which we can access an ordinary elements position in O(1) time.
+If number of keys stored is small compared to total number of keys then it is effective to use an hash table.

 | <img src="./images/hash_tables_intro.png" alt="Algorithm" style="zoom:50%;" /> |
 |:--:|